FIFA's woes could be clubs' gain, says Fox

 "I could actually spin it around that there may be partners looking for places to spend money that (they) weren't prior (to the scandal)", he told a Sports Industry Breakfast Club meeting.

-Fox, previously chief commercial officer at Arsenal, said football's ability to attract and retain sponsors at club level could even be strengthened by the turmoil on the world stage.
+Fox, previously chief commercial officer at Arsenal, said soccer's ability to attract and retain sponsors at club level could even be strengthened by the turmoil on the world stage.

 "I don't think the individual clubs necessarily think that what's happening in FIFA rubs off at all on the brand equity of the clubs themselves," he said.